Milos Stankovic: Early years

 Stankovic was born in Southern Rhodesia.
-His father, a naturalised British, was a Royalist Yugoslav during WW2.
-His mother was British and served with the 8th Army at the battle of El Alamein in Egypt 1942–43, Italy 1944 and in Yugoslavia in 1945.
+His father, a naturalised British, was a Royalist Yugoslav during World War II.
+His mother was British and served with the Eighth Army at the battle of El Alamein in Egypt 1942–43, Italy 1944 and in Yugoslavia in 1945.
 The family returned to London from Rhodesia in 1963.
-Stankovic was educated at Plymouth College in Devon, England, where he studied classics and was Head of School and head of the Combined Cadet Force.
+Stankovic was educated at Plymouth College in Devon, England, where he studied classics and was head of school and head of the Combined Cadet Force.

 Military service

-He joined the Parachute Regiment in 1981, went to Royal Military Academy Sandhurst in 1982 and was sent to University by the Army to study Russian at Manchester University and at the Minsk State Pedagogical Institute for Foreign Languages in the Soviet Union.
-He was the only serving British Army officer to have been partly educated in the Soviet Union during the Cold War.
-He completed the Standard Graduate Course at Sandhurst in 1986 and subsequently served with the British Army in Belize, Northern Ireland, Southern Africa, and with the United Nations forces in Kuwait, Iraq and Bosnia.
+He joined the Parachute Regiment in 1981, went to Royal Military Academy Sandhurst in 1982 and was sent to university by the Army to study Russian at Manchester University and at the Minsk State Pedagogical Institute for Foreign Languages in the Soviet Union.
+He completed the Standard Graduate Course at Sandhurst in 1986 and subsequently served with the British Army in Belize, Northern Ireland and Southern Africa, and with the United Nations forces in Kuwait, Iraq and Bosnia.
 A fluent speaker of Serbo-Croatian and Russian, he specialised in psychological operations and post-Cold War arms control.
 He retired from the British Army in 2000 with the rank of major.